benjaminrod19951/home-expenses/README.md

 - Month summary shows a reconciliation check between total expenses and category totals.
 - Category detail and filters use the same fallback category.
 - Existing merchant rules continue to apply across previous transactions and future imports.

+## V13 rule behavior
+"העבר + כלל" is global for the household: it updates every existing matching merchant transaction across all months, not only the selected transactions.
+The saved rule also applies to future imports.